-At Queen Elizabeth School we use a broad, balanced & sequenced Physical Education curriculum as a tool to develop our student’s physical, emotional and social health.
+At Queen Elizabeth School we use a broad, balanced & sequenced physical education curriculum as a tool to develop our student’s physical, emotional and social health.

-We intend to develop student’s skills and embed knowledge of sport & exercise, this is not only as a participant but in roles such as leader, coach and referee in order for students to develop a holistic approach to PE.
+We intend to develop student’s skills and embed knowledge of sport and exercise, this is not only as a participant but in roles such as leader, coach and referee in order for students to develop a holistic approach to PE.

 Key Stage 3:

 At Key Stage 3 we adopt a ‘skill-based’ approach to ensure students are provided with the opportunities to develop their technical skills needed to become more competent, confident and expert in their techniques.
 In Year 7 we aim for students to create a love and passion for physical education, in Year 8 we aim to further develop student’s skills and embed knowledge and in Year 9 we aim to enhance student’s sporting skills.
 Throughout Key Stage 3 students are assessed in line with school policy using the ‘ME in PE’ assessment method, which looks at three key areas of assessment: Physical Me, Social Me and Emotional Me.
 We aim to enable every student to develop all three ME’s in PE throughout each key stage.
 It allows everyone to celebrate success on a regular basis and ensure the development of transferable skills that are fundamental to life-long learning and enjoyment.